 My Strengths Worksheet

-When a child is suffering from the effects of anxiety, trauma, abuse, or behavioral problems, he or she feels helpless and vulnerable.
-These feelings can prevent the child from taking action in taking care of themselves when it counts.
+When a child is suffering from the effects of anxiety, trauma, abuse, or behavioral problems, they feel helpless and vulnerable.
+These feelings can be overwhelming and impact their confidence when facing life challenges.

 About This Worksheet